 The board of directors has established a compensation committee, an audit committee and a risk committee consisting of members of the bank’s board of directors.
 The members are appointed for a two-year term.
 The committees are preparatory and advisory working committees to the board of directors, and it is the board of directors that establishes the committees’ mandates.

 Pursuant to the Financial Institutions Act section 8-19 the audit committee's tasks are to:

-The audit committee meets at least five times yearly ahead of the board of directors’ consideration of quarterly and annual reports.
+The audit committee meets at least five times yearly ahead of the board of directors’ consideration of the quarterly and annual reports.

 The committee shall inter alia:

 The risk committee meets at least five times yearly.